kingdomseed/jhp-portfolio/memory-bank/progress.md

 ## Progress By Area

-### Branding & Content: 35% Complete
+### Branding & Content: 45% Complete
-The branding update is making good progress with the color scheme update complete and homepage service cards restructured, but content still needs to be aligned with the new brand guidelines across remaining pages.
+The branding update is making good progress with the color scheme implementation complete, homepage service cards restructured, and About page significantly enhanced with visual elements that communicate brand values.

 **Recent improvements:**
 - ✅ Updated color palette successfully implemented
 - ✅ Brand guidelines document created with clear messaging direction
 - ✅ Created migration plan for content and structure updates
-- ✅ Homepage service cards updated:
+- ✅ Homepage service cards updated with six-category approach
-  - ✅ Added "Tailored Photography Experiences" card for custom services
-  - ✅ Simplified CTA approach (single, focused CTA per card)
+- ✅ About page enhanced with:
-  - ✅ Created strategic user paths with service-specific CTAs
+  - ✅ Visual brand pillar cards with background images
+  - ✅ Interactive image reveal hover effects
-  - ✅ Implemented balanced 3×2 grid layout
+  - ✅ Process timeline visualization
-  - ✅ Enhanced mobile experience with consistent CTA placement
+  - ✅ Enhanced visual hierarchy with optimized spacing
+  - ✅ Visual storytelling elements that show rather than tell

 **Remaining work:**
 - Update remaining pages with new brand promise language
 - Reorganize portfolio to match the six photography categories
-- Update About page to emphasize life journey storytelling
 - Create Client Experience page
 - Establish Journal section
 - Implement consistent voice and CTAs across all pages

-## Next Priority: Branding Implementation & Content Reorganization
+## Next Priority: Branding Implementation & Portfolio Reorganization

 Based on the current state, the next priorities should be:
 1. Reorganizing portfolio and gallery sections to match the six photography focus areas
-2. Revising the About page to tell Jason's story as a life journey photographer
-3. Creating the Client Experience page and Journal section structure
+2. Creating the Client Experience page and Journal section structure
-4. Implementing consistent CTAs and messaging across all pages
+3. Implementing consistent CTAs and messaging across all pages

 ## Documentation Status